 The Money-Go-Round

-Someone on Reddit explained it perfectly: OpenAI buys hardware from Nvidia.
+Someone on Reddit’s r/stocks explained it perfectly.
+OpenAI buys H100 GPUs from Nvidia.
 Nvidia invests in OpenAI.
+Microsoft invests $13 billion in OpenAI and buys Nvidia hardware.
 Oracle buys Nvidia hardware and invests in OpenAI.
 They’re all passing money around in a circle, which inflates everyone’s numbers without creating new value.
 That’s concerning.

 Why I Don’t Think the AI Bubble Will “Burst”